Cal Water wants to ensure our customers are aware of the following prohibited uses of potable water:

 - Applying water to driveways and sidewalks

-- Using water in a fountain or other decorative water feature, except where the water is part of a recirculating system
+- Using water in a water feature, except where the water is part of a recirculating system

-- Using potable water to irrigate outside of new construction without drip or microspray systems
+- Irrigating outside of new construction without drip or microspray systems

 *Some cities or counties may have adopted, or may do so in the future, additional restrictions on water use and/or outdoor irrigation that may be more restrictive than Cal Water’s.
 Please be sure you are aware of and abide by any such restrictions; in the event of a conflict between those restrictions and Cal Water’s restrictions, those adopted by cities and counties shall govern.

 - Customers must fix leaks within their control within five business days of notification

 - Hotel/motel operators must provide option to not have towels or linens laundered daily during a guest’s stay, and must provide clear notice of this option in easy-to-understand language